Kitware/CMake/Help/command/ctest_submit.rst

 The options are:

 ``PARTS <part>...``
   Specify a subset of parts to submit.
+Takes precedence over the :variable:`CTEST_SUBMIT_PARTS` variable if both are set.
   Valid part names are:

   * ``Start`` - nothing.
   * ``Update`` - :command:`ctest_update` results, in ``Update.xml``.